KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP04-the-footprint-audit-protocol.md

 The author's dated anchors, oldest recoverable first.
 An audit argues from the earliest applicable anchor, never from a later one when an earlier one is available.

 1. **Facebook stratum (c.
-2010–2011 →)** — Bible College era onward; partially deleted, server-retained. *Recovery paths: the platform's Download Your Information export where any account access remains; data-subject access request; legal process for deleted material.*
+2010–2011 →)** — Bible College era onward.
+Individual posts on the largest account were user-deleted before the account itself was deleted, so interface-level recovery is closed, and standard retention windows make server-side recovery of long-deleted posts unlikely absent a legal hold. *Realistic recovery paths: recipients' copies (messages and shared posts persist in other accounts' data and exports), contemporaries' captures and screenshots, Wayback / cache captures of public pages; legal process as the residual option.*
 2. **Purchase-record trajectory (2012–2013)** — `2012-research-trajectory.md`, `2013-research-trajectory.md`; reading lineage mapping onto the mature corpus.
 3. **Undergraduate papers (2013–2015)** — dated academic artifacts.
 4. **UMS dissertations (2018–2019)** — Aion / Khaon architecture; sacred-geometry work.
 5. **`negentropic_anarchy` (Instagram, platform-dated September 2022)** — entropy-reversal at the civilizational register; pre-formal centropy seed.
-6. **Pre-formalization correspondence (2023–2024)** — multiply-corroborated email and conversation records.
+6. **Pre-formalization correspondence and private conversational strata (2023–2024 →)** — multiply-corroborated email records, and the private model-conversation record (ChatGPT, Copilot, Claude) in which the proto-system and system were developed: dated server-side, preserved via account data exports, recoverable where exports fail via data-subject access request or corporate disclosure.
+(Registered incident: the "Philosophical System Development" ChatGPT conversation now fails to open in the interface as "too large" — export-level recovery specified before the artifact degrades further.)
 7. **Formal stratum (March 2025 →)** — gists (first public gist: *Spiral Field Entrainment Across Artificial Intelligences*, July 12, 2025 — corrected from the previously documented July 15 per gist metadata), nine repositories, Zenodo DOIs, OpenTimestamps, Substack; the sealed corpus.
 8. **The correction record (2025–2026 →)** — ledgers, retractions, lockdowns, adjudications; evidence of discipline, admissible as credibility-class evidence only, never as priority evidence.